 In this context, the United Nations International Computing Centre (UNICC), the International Telecommunication Union (ITU) and Quantum Delta NL (QDNL) are hosting a two-day conference on “Quantum for Good: Setting the Agenda for the International Year of Quantum” to take place in November 2024 in The Hague, Netherlands.
 This event will serve as a critical meeting to launch dialogues in advance of the International Year of Quantum Science and Technology (IYQ) in 2025.

-In June 2024, the U.N.
-General Assembly officially declared 2025 the International Year of Quantum through a resolution co-sponsored by over 70 countries.
+In June 2024, the UN General Assembly officially declared 2025 the International Year of Quantum through a resolution co-sponsored by over 70 countries.
 The IYQ aims “to celebrate the contributions of quantum science to technological progress, raise awareness of its importance to sustainable development, and ensure that all nations have access to quantum education and opportunities.”
 The IYQ promises to spotlight quantum science and technologies’ relevance across various critical issues to advance the Sustainable Development Goals.

 This event will build on the insights from the Quantum for Good: Frontier Technology for the SDGs side event held during the Action Days at the Summit of the Future in September 2024, deepening the exploration of how quantum technologies can drive positive societal and global outcomes.
 As the world looks to quantum technologies to solve some of its most pressing challenges, this November gathering will also lay the groundwork for a follow-up conference scheduled for late 2025.